-Cruise destination travel guide - Panama Canal - Panama Canal How It Works
+Cruise destination travel guide - Panama Canal - Panama Canal How It Works - page one

 |Beyondships Cruise Destinations||

 The Panama Canal is a multi-faceted waterway.
 Ships do not simply start at one end and sail directly through to the other.
 Rather, distilled to the basics, they sail through a channel, are raised up through a series of locks, sail through a man-made lake, go through a cut in the mountains, sail through another man-made lake and are lowered down through another series of locks.